BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

 I am under the impression that `FluentValidation.AspNetCore` works best with [unobtrusive](https://github.com/BryanWilhite/dotnet-core/tree/main/dotnet-web-mvc-unobtrusive-validation) validation and should not be needed here.
 However, I am seeing unobtrusive style validation attributes _still_ showing up on the form when only `FluentValidation` is installed.

-The first sentence in the `FluentValidation` ASP.NET Core [documentation](https://docs.fluentvalidation.net/en/latest/aspnet.html#asp-net-core) is quite clear:
+The `FluentValidation` ASP.NET Core [documentation](https://docs.fluentvalidation.net/en/latest/aspnet.html#asp-net-core) is quite clear:

->FluentValidation supports integration with ASP.NET Core 3.1 or ASP.NET Core running on .NET 5.
-Once enabled, MVC will use FluentValidation to validate objects that are passed in to controller actions by the model binding infrastructure.
+>With automatic validation, FluentValidation is invoked automatically by ASP.NET earlier in the pipeline which allows models to be validated before a controller action is invoked.

 What is less clear is how to turn this behavior off, specifically the attribute generation.